suizokukan/katal/README.md

 (A) history

+    v.0.0.8 (2015_10_04)

+        o --rmnotags option : added the action__rmnotags() function o deleted files are moved to a trash subdirectory, inside the target directory. (see issue #13)

+        o in modified action__target_kill() : return an error code if there's no database. o fixed an important bug in modify_the_tag_of_some_files() : the files are now correctly choosed along with the --to argument's content o modified logfile__opening(): rename old log files so that they can be easily deleted (issue #15)
+        o added a new column in the database : 'sourcedate' o in logfile_opening() : if the opening mode is "append", save the last log file with a different name to prevent its overwriting. o added global constant TAG_SEPARATOR
+        o database 'name' and 'hashid' are unique from now;
+        o the documentation and the error messages have been improved

+        o 7 tests, pylint=10.0

     v.0.0.7 (2015_09_28)
         o --cleandbrm option : Remove from the database the missing files in the target path; added the action__cleandbrm() function (issue #1)